-The Center for Image-Guided Neurosurgery, led by L. Dade Lunsford, MD, incorporates the expertise of individuals in image-guided stereotactic and functional neurosurgery, brain tumor surgery, Gamma Knife radiosurgery, neuro-oncology, radiation oncology and neuro-radiology.
+The Center for Image-Guided Neurosurgery, (CIGNS) led by L. Dade Lunsford, MD, Lars Leksell Professor, incorporates the expertise of individuals in image-guided stereotactic and functional neurosurgery, brain tumor surgery, Gamma Knife radiosurgery, neuro-oncology, radiation oncology and neuro-radiology.
 Ajay Niranjan, MD, MBA, is associate director of the center.
 Edward Monaco III, MD, PhD, joined the center in July of 2013 as co-associate director.
 The goal of the center is to provide quality patient care using minimal access or minimally invasive stereotactic and radiosurgery technology, high resolution neuroimaging and advanced computer systems.
 In 1981, the center was the first U.S. center to install a dedicated computed tomography (CT) scanner in a unique stereotactic operating room suite.
-The suite was updated in 2009.

-In addition, the center conducts numerous clinical, long-term outcome research projects and is the coordinating center for the International Gamma Knife Research Foundation (IGKRF) a multi-institutional international clinical consortium of centers of excellence performing stereotactic radiosurgery using the Leksell Gamma Knife.
-The IGKRF currently has members from the US, Canada, the Czech republic, Spain, Taiwan, Egypt, Turkey and China.
+In addition, the center conducts numerous clinical, long-term outcome research projects and is the coordinating center for the International Radiosurgery Research Foundation (IRRF), a multi-institutional international clinical consortium of centers of excellence performing stereotactic radiosurgery.
+The IRRF currently has members from the US, Canada, the Czech republic, Spain, Taiwan, Egypt, Turkey and India.
 Multiple retrospective clinical trials have been published or are underway.
-Three prospective clinical trials have begun.
 More than 5,000 articles have now been published worldwide in the field of stereotactic radiosurgery.
 The University of Pittsburgh has the highest number of studies that have been cited more than 100 times.
-More than 500 peer reviewed articles, several hundred book chapters, and eleven books have been published by individuals affiliated with this center since it opened in 1981
+More than 500 peer reviewed articles, several hundred book chapters, and twelve books have been published by individuals affiliated with this center since it opened in 1981.

 More than 100 U.S. or international fellows have received training at this center since 1987.
 The center provides an opportunity for advanced training in image-guided stereotactic and functional surgery at the fellowship level.
+Current international research fellows are from China and Japan.
 The fellowship has two tracks, one for candidates interested in a functional focus (movement disorders, pain, and epilepsy) and one for candidates focusing on neurooncology and radiosurgery.
-This one-year opportunity is approved by the Society of Neurological Surgeons Committee on Advanced Specialty Training (CAST).
+This one-year PGY-7, or post residency, opportunity is approved by the Society of Neurological Surgeons Committee on Advanced Specialty Training (CAST).